Izzat Ki Roti

 Izzat Ki Roti is a 1993 Indian Hindi-language action drama film produced and directed by K. Pappu.
-It stars Sunny Deol, Rishi Kapoor, Juhi Chawla and Farha in pivotal roles.
+It stars Sunny Deol, Rishi Kapoor, Juhi Chawla and Farah in pivotal roles.

 Plot

 Multi-millionaire Vijay manages a trucking service and is quite friendly with one of his truck drivers, Veerendra Pratap alias Veeru.
 Vijay finds out that Veeru is using his trucks to carry out illegal activities and thus turn him over to the police which results in Veeru getting 20 years jail term.
 Vijay and his wife Laxmi then adopt Veeru's son, Krishna and bring him to take up resident with their biological son, Jeet.
 Years later Veeru completes his sentence and thinks about closing in on Vijay only to learn that he is not alive any more and that his business is managed by Krishna and Jeet.
 Krishna loves Pinky and marries her.
 Jeet and Jyoti are in love with each other.
 Veeru then schemes to create a rift between Jeet and Krishna over their inheritance without knowing that he has agreed to implicate his very own son, Krishna.
 Jeet and Krishna foil his attempt successfully and Jeet gets united with Jyoti.